mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 1. choose the generic `Connector` tool from the source node’s palette
 2. select the target node
 3. choose which of the compatible tools to apply in the menu appears.
-If there only one compatible tool, it will be applied automatically.
+If there is only one compatible tool, it will be applied automatically.

 **DnD for Unsync diagram**